pcarlip/multigpu-ocean/README.md

 adjust JLD2Writer filename as appropriate), and `2gpu_mpi.sh` and `4gpu_mpi.sh`, which create Slurm jobs to run the simulation on 2 and 4 GPUs respectively.

+The `tracer` directory looks at the performance impact of adding a buoyancy tracer to the model, which affects run time, memory usage, and output file size (not saved in repo; .jld2 files are too large).
+The `odd` directory considers a simulation size that isn't a power of 2, for which the FFT methods used in the simulation may be less efficient.